 4.

-'must we' may not come before 'a compromise' in this subordinate clause; the order is incorrect.
+'must we' must not come before 'a compromise' in this subordinate clause; the order is incorrect.

 Incorrect placement of 'that'; it should come directly after 'I think'.